CS207G7/cs207-FinalProject/README.md

 If you have never contributed to a github project before, feel free to look at this link for guidelines: https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/

-Or, if you'd like to contribute in other ways we also accept bitcoin.
+Or, if you'd like to contribute in other ways we also accept bitcoin 😎.